Year ender 2017: How Earth fared – natural disasters, their cost, losses

 Ockhi:

 Cyclone Ockhi which originated in the Gulf of Thailand and dissipated near the coast of Gujarat in western India left a trail of destruction behind it.
 It was the strongest storm of the 2017 North Indian Ocean cyclone season.
 Despite changing its course near Kanyakumari, toward Lakhwadeep and sparing mainland India, the cyclone incurred severe damages to structures and property, apart from the loss of human lives.
 Ockhi impacted Sri Lanka, Lakshwadeep, South India and Maldives.
-It claimed more than 245 lives and 551 went missing, of whom most were fishermen, uprooting infrastructure and disabling livelihood.
-In Kerela, which was badly hit, Chief Minister Pinarayi Vijayan, declared a compensation of Rs 20 lakh to the families of those who died and Rs 5 lakh to those who were permanently disabled due to the cyclone.
+It claimed more than 245 lives and 551 went missing -- of whom most were fishermen -- uprooting infrastructure and disabling livelihoods.
+In Kerala, which was badly hit, Chief Minister Pinarayi Vijayan, declared a compensation of Rs 20 lakh to the families of those who died and Rs 5 lakh to those who were permanently disabled due to the cyclone.

 Apart from this: